-Butterfly Daffodils are a spring essential, their totally charming, frilled flowers have a lot to offer.
-Their full, elaborate form has a split corona or trumpet that forms a handsome ruffle.
+season Butterfly Daffodils are a spring essential.
+Their full, elaborate form has a split corona /trumpet that develops into a handsome ruffle.
 They are also known as Split Corona or Split Cup Daffodils but we like the more romantic term, Butterfly Daffodils, and there is no denying they look fabulous fluttering in the spring breeze.

-Butterfly Daffodils are easy, they like the simple things in life; plenty of sun and a well drained soil.
+Butterfly Daffodils are easy and they like the simple things in life; plenty of sun and a well drained soil.

 Butterfly Daffodil Collection, five of each variety, separately labelled.
-Includes Changing Colours, Congress, Chanterelle, Orangery and Sovereign.
+Includes Changing Colours, Lemon Beauty, Chanterelle, Dolly Mollinger, Love Call and Orangery.